 ATVs: Different ATVs and recreational vehicle require special tires to operate on mud, sand or gravel tracks.
 Mud tires provide the proper grip for ATVs to handle accordingly.

 When the time comes to purchase new tires, the decision ultimately comes down to the type of vehicle, your driving habits and the climate.
-While car, light truck and mud tires have clear-cut differences in usage, it's important to know what seasonal treads or performance grades you'll need.
+While passenger, light truck and mud tires have clear-cut differences in usage, it's important to know what seasonal treads or performance grades you'll need.
 For instance, if you live in an area that experiences heavy snowfall, snow tires are a sure bet.
 However, if you reside in a place that experiences different temperatures and climate, you're safe with all-season tires.